ABOUT THE INSTITUTE

 The Institute of Public Utilities (IPU) was established in 1965 and operates within the College of Social Science at Michigan State University, the nation’s pioneer land-grant institution.
 We are located on MSU’s beautiful East Lansing campus and collaborate with faculty and researchers from various academic colleges, departments, and centers.
 IPU is an independent nonprofit unit of the University and financially self-sustaining.

 IPU specializes in conducting applied research and providing exceptional learning and networking opportunities to professionals in the utility policy community.
 IPU’s neutral analytical and instructional practice is informed by a broad array of traditional and applied disciplines including economics, political science, law, accounting, finance, and engineering.
 IPU‘s educational forums sharpen the skills needed to address today’s most salient challenges of infrastructure governance, including the integration of markets and economic regulation.

 IPU is devoted to the ideals of regulatory independence and technical capacity.
 IPU’s diverse program faculty includes nationally recognized university educators and expert practitioners known for their insight, experience, and teaching ability.
 Program participation is typically eligible for continuing education credits and can lead to a Certificate of Continuing Regulatory Education (CCRE).

 The Institute of Public Utilities (IPU) supports informed, effective, and efficient governance of the providers of essential utility services – electricity, natural gas, water, and telecommunications.

 We fulfill our mission by providing to the utility policy community integrative and interdisciplinary educational curricula and applied research on the institutions, theory, and practice of economic regulation and oversight.
 Public utility services are fundamental to the human condition in terms of health, welfare, and development.
 Economic regulation is essential in the context of persistent market constraints and evolving social objectives.
 IPU is dedicated to regulation in the public interest and uncompromising with respect to the obligations of diligence and integrity in regulatory governance.
 IPU takes a principled approach to regulation, an empirical approach to regulatory research, and a reasoned approach to structural and regulatory change.
-IPU’s guiding philosophy is that utility police and regulation can be well served by university-based research and education.
+IPU’s guiding philosophy is that utility policy and regulation can be well served by university-based research and education.

 Tradition of stewardship